-26. We have an owner who wants to opt out of the Section 8 contract but has agreed instead to terminate the contract by mutual agreement with HUD and transfer the budget authority to another project.
+28. We have an owner who wants to opt out of the Section 8 contract but has agreed instead to terminate the contract by mutual agreement with HUD and transfer the budget authority to another project.
 Can I recommend a transaction that transfers budget authority in a contract termination but also allows existing tenants to obtain Enhanced Vouchers so they can stay in the project?
-NEW: December 19, 2016

-Response: Yes, the transaction may occur, but the Owner must opt-out in order for eligible families to remain at Property A with an Enhanced Voucher.
+Response: The transaction may occur, but the Owner must opt-out in order for eligible families to remain at Property A with an Enhanced Voucher.
 All the other requirements in Notice 2015-03 must be followed to complete the transaction and there will not be an early termination of the contract.